Dingdong (Cayman) (NYSE:DDL) Shares Gap Down to $5.68

-Dingdong (Cayman) Limited (NYSE:DDL – Get Rating) gapped down prior to trading on Monday .
+Dingdong (Cayman) Limited (NYSE:DDL – Get Rating)’s share price gapped down before the market opened on Monday .
 The stock had previously closed at $5.68, but opened at $5.43.
-Dingdong (Cayman) shares last traded at $5.49, with a volume of 343 shares.
+Dingdong (Cayman) shares last traded at $5.49, with a volume of 343 shares trading hands.

-Separately, JPMorgan Chase & Co. raised Dingdong (Cayman) from an “underweight” rating to an “overweight” rating and lifted their price target for the stock from $2.50 to $7.00 in a research report on Monday, May 16th.
-One research analyst has rated the stock with a sell rating and four have given a buy rating to the company.
-According to MarketBeat.com, Dingdong (Cayman) has a consensus rating of “Moderate Buy” and a consensus target price of $5.60.
+Separately, JPMorgan Chase & Co. upgraded shares of Dingdong (Cayman) from an “underweight” rating to an “overweight” rating and upped their target price for the company from $2.50 to $7.00 in a research report on Monday, May 16th.
+One research analyst has rated the stock with a sell rating and four have given a buy rating to the company’s stock.
+Based on data from MarketBeat.com, the stock has a consensus rating of “Moderate Buy” and an average price target of $5.60.

-Several large investors have recently modified their holdings of the company.
-Ward Ferry Management BVI Ltd boosted its stake in shares of Dingdong (Cayman) by 203.8% during the 4th quarter.
-Ward Ferry Management BVI Ltd now owns 554,073 shares of the company’s stock worth $8,959,000 after acquiring an additional 371,693 shares during the last quarter.
-CoreView Capital Management Ltd bought a new stake in Dingdong (Cayman) during the fourth quarter valued at about $2,877,000.
-Penserra Capital Management LLC bought a new stake in Dingdong (Cayman) during the fourth quarter valued at about $3,075,000.
-Capital Today Evergreen Fund L.P. purchased a new stake in Dingdong (Cayman) in the first quarter worth about $42,172,000.
-Finally, Citigroup Inc. lifted its position in shares of Dingdong (Cayman) by 46.2% during the 1st quarter.
-Citigroup Inc. now owns 48,629 shares of the company’s stock valued at $172,000 after buying an additional 15,357 shares in the last quarter.
-Institutional investors own 10.11% of the company’s stock.
+Several institutional investors have recently added to or reduced their stakes in DDL.
+Vident Investment Advisory LLC purchased a new stake in shares of Dingdong (Cayman) in the first quarter worth about $82,000.
+Cetera Investment Advisers purchased a new stake in Dingdong (Cayman) in the first quarter valued at approximately $106,000.
+Citigroup Inc. raised its stake in Dingdong (Cayman) by 46.2% in the first quarter.
+Citigroup Inc. now owns 48,629 shares of the company’s stock valued at $172,000 after purchasing an additional 15,357 shares in the last quarter.
+Mass Ave Global Inc. purchased a new stake in Dingdong (Cayman) in the first quarter valued at approximately $656,000.
+Finally, CoreView Capital Management Ltd purchased a new stake in Dingdong (Cayman) in the fourth quarter valued at approximately $2,877,000.
+10.11% of the stock is owned by hedge funds and other institutional investors.

 Dingdong (Cayman) Limited operates an e-commerce company in China.
 The company offers fresh produce, meat, seafood, prepared food, and other food products, such as dairy and bakery products, snacks, oil, seasonings, and beverages.
 It operates as a self-operated online retail business primarily through Dingdong Fresh.